bcoles/kasld/extra/README.md

 # On the target: capture (add --kallsyms to record ground truth for validation).
 extra/collect --kallsyms                    # -> kasld-bundle-<arch>-<rel>-<ts>/

-# Anywhere: replay the exact same facts through kasld, no target needed.
-The
+# Anywhere: prepare the bundle into a runnable sysroot, then replay the exact
+# same facts through kasld, no target needed.
+The report names the captured
-# report names the captured kernel, not the one running the replay.
+# kernel, not the one running the replay.
+extra/prepare-bundle kasld-bundle-* /tmp/replay-root
-KASLD_SYSROOT=kasld-bundle-*/sysroot ./build/*/kasld -v
+KASLD_SYSROOT=/tmp/replay-root ./build/*/kasld -v

 # And check the engine stayed sound over that capture (truth ∈ every range):
 extra/validate-bundle kasld-bundle-*
 ```

+The mirror is not runnable as captured: the kernel image and System.map are
+captured as a header prefix, with their true length in `sizes.txt`, and the
+device tree as one blob rather than the tree the DT components walk.
+`prepare-bundle` restores both, so the replay reads the fact set the live system
+offered. `validate-bundle` prepares the bundle itself.

 `validate-bundle` needs no root — the truth comes from the bundle's captured files,
 not the host's `/proc`.
 It exits `0` (every quantity PASS or N/A), `1` (a soundness